datoviz/datoviz/docs/userguide.md

 dvz.image_texture(visual, tex, filter, address_mode)
 ```

-### Data sharing
+### Data Sharing

-Since textures are decoupled from visuals, they can readily be shared across visuals.
+Since textures are decoupled from visuals, they can be easily shared across different visuals.

-However, it is not yet possible to easily share other types of data between visuals.
-While the underlying architecture has been designed to make this use-case possible, the user-exposed API does not yet support it.
+However, it is not yet straightforward to share other types of data between visuals.
+While the underlying architecture is designed to support this, the user-facing API does not currently offer this capability.

-### Dynamic data updates
+### Dynamic Data Updates

-You can modify the data of a visual dynamically, while the event loop is running (for example, in an event callback).
-After you've updated a visual, you need to apply the changes with the following call:
+You can modify the data of a visual dynamically while the event loop is running, such as in an event callback.
+After updating a visual, you need to apply the changes with the following call:

 ```python
 dvz.visual_update(visual)
 ```

 ### Shapes

-The `mesh` visual can be used directly with properties such as vertices, indices, colors, normals and texture coordinates, but one can also use the `Shape` structure that encapsulates these arrays.
-They can be created with functions for predefined shapes, along with affine transforms, merging, etc.
+The `mesh` visual can be directly used with properties such as vertices, indices, colors, normals, and texture coordinates.
+Alternatively, you can use the `Shape` structure, which encapsulates these arrays.
+Shapes can be created using functions for predefined forms, along with affine transforms, merging, and other operations.

 ## Interactivity

 Two types of interactivity patterns are currently supported:

-* **Panzoom** (2D): pan with left mouse drag, zoom with the right mouse dag.
+* **Panzoom** (2D): Pan with left mouse drag, zoom with right mouse drag.
-* **Arcball** (3D): rotate with left mouse drag.
+* **Arcball** (3D): Rotate with left mouse drag.

-More interactivity patterns will be implemented in the future.
+Additional interactivity patterns will be implemented in the future.

-Use this to define the interactivity pattern in a panel:
+To define the interactivity pattern in a panel:

 ```python
 pz = dvz.panel_panzoom(panel)